MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 This step describes how to import a :ref:`MicroEJ Architecture
 <architecture_import>`.

 #.
-Download the latest MicroEJ Architecture for Cortex-M0 instead
+Download the latest MicroEJ Architecture for Arm® Cortex®-M0
+   instead
 #.
 Import the MicroEJ Architecture in MicroEJ SDK

     #. :guilabel:`File` > :guilabel:`Import` > :guilabel:`MicroEJ` > :guilabel:`Architectures`